-Welcome to my photography workshop page.
-Here you will learn a bit about me and my style of teaching, what you can expect to learn, my rates for both individual and group workshops, and more.
+Welcome to my dynamic, informational and always fun photography workshop page where you will learn a bit about my preferred style of teaching, what you can expect to learn, my rates for both individual and group workshops-and more...

 I started teaching at the Crested Butte Wildflower Festival in 1993, and have returned to teach there nearly every year since.
 I also have taught workshops for Colorado Free University (CFU out of Denver/Boulder) and by private request over the years.

-The three main and most requested classes that I have evolved over the years:
+Here are the three main courses/classes that I have taught and evolved over the years:

-I like to limit group sizes in my typical 3-5 hour classes to no more than 8-10 clients in order to maximize the potential for one-on-one instruction should you request it.
-I am currently in the beginning stages of creating the Jackson Hole School of Photography and Film.
-I hope to get it to one day be one of the top recognized (mostly nature, scenics, wildlife, and weddings) schools in the US.
-Stay tuned!
+I also prefer to limit group sizes in my typical 3-5 hour classes to no more than 5-8 clients in order to maximize the potential for one-on-one instruction should you need it.